 The PhD program in Psychology trains students for careers in research and teaching.
 In addition to a wide range of courses, the PhD program is characterized by close collaboration between students and their faculty advisors.

 The Department of Psychology holistically reviews each candidate's complete application to assess promise for a career in teaching and research.
-Consideration is based on a variety of factors, including courses taken, grade point average, letters of recommendation, statement of purpose, and Graduate Record Exam scores (verbal, quantitative, and analytical).
+Consideration is based on a variety of factors, including courses taken, grade point average, letters of recommendation, and statement of purpose.
 Additionally, the Department of Psychology places considerable emphasis on research training, and admitted students have often been involved in independent research as undergraduate students or post-baccalaureate settings.
 Although there are no course requirements for admission, all applicants should have sufficient foundational knowledge and research experience to engage in graduate-level course work and research.

 We accept students with undergraduate degrees and those with both undergraduate and master's degrees.
 An undergraduate psychology major is not required; the Department welcomes applicants from other academic backgrounds.

 How to Apply

 Complete the online application

 Applications due November 30, 2023 - NOW CLOSED

 Our 2025-26 Admissions application will open on September 15, 2024.

 Applications will be due on November 30, 2024